edelgrace/blog/content/post/2016-02-26-blogilates-beginners-workout-calenday-2-0-day-10.md

 ### Day 10: Abs

 The day starts off with two thirty second planks on each side.
-How I hate planks&#8230; But I did it anyway, even if I cheated for a couple seconds on each.
+How I hate planks...
+But I did it anyway, even if I cheated for a couple seconds on each.
 There's only one new video today and I decided that I wouldn't list all the moves for the other videos again in the interest of time and because I don't really have anything to say about specific moves.

 ### Video 1: Ab Time